Richard Snowden Andrews: Later life

 Andrews vowed never to return to the United States.
 He went, instead, to Mexico, where he took a position in Emperor Maximillian's Army and the rank of General.
 However, very soon, in 1867, on the execution of Maximillian, Andrews returned to the United States and to his properties in Maryland.
 He then married and raised a family.
 One further irony General Richard Snowden Andrews was to suffer was that his daughter, Carolyn Snowden Andrews, was to marry Gibson Fahnestock, son of Harris C. Fahnestock, the famed New York Banker (the Smithsonian Collection of photographs has a 1917 press photograph of Mrs. Gibson Fahnestock at a horseshow).
 The irony was that Harris C. Fahnestock, an employee of J. Covey, the financier, was an enthusiastic salesman of Union war bonds during the Civil War and is quipped in some circles to have personally ensured the Union victory through this enthusiastic sale of bonds.

+Andrews died on January 6, 1903, at his home on West North Avenue in Baltimore.
+He was buried in Green Mount Cemetery.

 The Maryland Center for History and Culture in Baltimore, Maryland, has some of Andrews's clothing, including the coat he was wearing when he was so very badly wounded.
 Two other pieces of Andrews's clothing came up for auction in 2012.